-The menu on the right side then lists the titles of all the datasets which are included in file "WM_Pitch_Robust.Inp" to be processed by the Flixan program.
+The menu on the right hand side then shows the titles of all the data sets included in file "WM_Pitch_Robust.Inp" to be processed by the Flixan program.
 Each title is processed by a Flixan utility program shown on the left side of the title.
-Select the top title which is the batch set and click on "Process Input Data" to process the entire file.
-The program will ask you if it is okay to replace the systems that have already been created in the systems file "WM_Pitch_Robust.Qdr".
-Reply "Yes" and the program will process the input file and will create the systems.
-A momentary display comes up highlighting each dataset while it is executing in batch and it disappears when the batch-execution is complete.
+Select the top title which is the batch set that will process all the other data sets, and click "Execute/ View Input Data".
+The program will ask you if it is okay to replace the systems which have already been created in systems file "WM_Pitch_Robust.Qdr".
+Say "Yes", and the program will process all the data in that file to create the pitch plants.
+A display list appears highlighting each data set while it is executing and it disappears when the batch execution is complete.
 Click "Exit" to close Flixan and go to Matlab.

-name and Click on "S Sele Batch Mode Execution Exi M_Pitch_Robust.Inp Pitch_Robust.Inp Flight Vehicle : Missile with Wing with 24 Uncertainties System Modificat : Missile with wing Pitch Model with 8 Oncertainties Transf-Function : Wind Gust Shaping Function Transf-Function : Pitch Flight Control System (LQR Design) System Connection: Fich Closed-Loop System with Uncertainties To Matlab Format : Missile with Wing Pitch Model with 8 Uncertainties To Matlab Format : Pitch Flight Control System (LQR Design) To Matlab Format : Pitch Closed-Loop System with Uncertainties ments.
-Data-Set Us Nataa
+Process Input Data Files Point to an Input Data Filenam and Click''Select Input File'' e The following sets of input data are in file: WM_Pitch_Robust.Inp Exit WM_Pitch_Robust.Inp Run Batch Mode : Batch for preparing the Missile with Wing models for Robustmess Analysis Flight Vehicle : Missile with Wing with 24 Uncertainties Batch Mode Execution Count Particular Real Page Station Flight Vehicle : Missile with Wing with 24 Uncertainties Transf-Function : Wind Gust Shaping Func bion Transf-Function : Pitch Flight Control S rstem (LQR Design) System Connection: Pitch Closed-Loop Syste an with Uncertainties To Matlab Format : Missile with Wing Pitch Pitch Flight Control S n Model With S Undertainties To Matlab Format : b Format : Pitch flogd-Loop System (LQK Design) bb Format : Pitch flogd-Loop System (LQK Design) view bata-set comments

-3.1.3 Robustness and Performance Analysis of the Pitch FCS
+Robustness and Performance Analysis of the Pitch FCS

-The pitch closed-loop system model used for analyzing robustness/ performance is implemented in two different versions.
-The first version is in model "Closed_Robust_M1.mdl" and the entire closed-loop system is implemented using Flixan.
-Its title is: "Pitch Closed-Loop System with Uncertainties", and it includes: the plant model, flight control, and the gust shaping function.
-It was saved as Matlab state-space function in file "pitch_closed.m" and it is loaded into Matlab by the initialization file "init.m".
-The closed-loop plant model is shown in detail in Fig. 3.3, and it will be used to analyze Robust-Performance.
-Its inputs consist of the wind-gust disturbance and the 8 pitch uncertainties.
-The gust input is multiplied by a gain of 30 to represent the max expected wind velocity.
+The pitch closed-loop system model for analyzing robustness/ performance is implemented in two different versions for demo purposes.
+In the first version which is in model "Closed_Robust_M1.mdl", the entire closed-loop system, which includes: plant model, the FCS, and the gust shaping function, is implemented using Flixan.
+Its title is "Pitch Closed-Loop System with Uncertainties".
+It is saved as Matlab statespace function in file "pitch_closed.m", and it is loaded into Matlab using the initialization file "init.m".
+The closed-loop plant model is shown in detail in Fig. (25), and it is set up to analyze Robust-Performance.
+Its inputs include the wind-gust disturbance and the 8 pitch uncertainties.
+The gust is scaled up by a gain factor of 30 to reflect the max expected wind velocity.
 The plant outputs include the angle of attack (α) and the 8 pitch uncertainties.
 The α -output is converted to (deg) and divided by 4 because 4 (deg) is the max acceptable α .
 In other words, all 9 plant I/Os (1 performance I/O and 8 parameter variation I/Os) are normalized to correspond to a Δ block whose elements vary between ±1.